 Today we suggest a tour to Mykines island which is the westernmost island, also known as the bird paradise.
 To get to Mykines you will sail from Sørvágur – during the boat tour you will see majestic sea cliffs, the islet Tindhólmur, and also the famous waterfall in Gásadalur called Múlafossur.
-On Mykines you will see spectacular nature like no other.
-A must on Mykines is the hike to the islet where you, in highseason, will be are surrounded by puffins and gannets.
+On Mykines you will see spectacular nature like no other and you will be surrounded by puffins and gannets.
 This tour can be done with a local guide or on your own.
 A fee is charged when visiting the island.

 This day will be spent in the north.
 The northern islands are composed of six small islands: Borðoy, Kunoy, Kalsoy, Viðoy, Svínoy and Fugloy.
 If you are interested in churches, we recommend a stop in Christians kirkjan in Klaksvík, known to be the most beautiful church on the island.
 A drive to the northernmost village Viðareiði is highly recommended since the nature, mountains and surroundings are breathtaking.
 If you walk upwards away from the village you will have a view over the other northern islands.
 It is also recommended to go by ferry to Kalsoy and make a stop in the village Mikladalur; known for its legend about the seal woman and where you also see her statue.
 A drive through the island is an adventure since this small narrow island has five tunnels.
 If you are a hiker, we suggest the beautiful hike to Kallurin which must be walked with a guide.

 The tour continues south to Tórshavn.
-You can choose to take the longer road through Eysturoy and Streymoy, or you can choose to drive through new subseatunnel from Toftir to Tórshavn.
-The subseatunnel is the only subseaunnel in the world with a roundabout.
-The subseatunnel is a toll road and has a fee.
+You can choose to take the longer road through Eysturoy and Streymoy, or you can choose to drive through new subsea tunnel from Toftir to Tórshavn.
+The subsea tunnel is the only subsea tunnel in the world with a roundabout.
+The subsea tunnel is a toll road and has a fee.
 In Tórshavn you will catch the ferry that will take you to Suðuroy, the southernmost island.

 Arriving on Suðuroy you will drive further south and check in at the charming Guesthouse BRIM in Vágur for two nights.
 After check-in we recommend a drive to Beinisvørð which is a 469m high sea cliff and the highest sea cliff on Suðuroy.
 It is located between the villages Lopra and Sumba.
 The road takes you close to the cliff, but you have to walk a few meters in order to fully experience the fantastic sight.